kusutaku/cpp_reflection/README.md

 How To Use
 ----------

-All you have to do to use it is only 2 things as follows.
+All you have to do is only 2 things as follows.

 1) include reflection.hpp and inherit Reflection class from your Model class (refer to testmodel.hpp)